App-vNext/Polly/docs/strategies/retry.md

 <!-- endSnippet -->

 **Reasoning**:

-- The sleep period can be blocking or non-blocking depending on how you define your strategy/pipeline.
-- Even if it is used in a non-blocking manner it consumes (_unnecessarily_) memory which can't be garbage collected.
+The waiting period can be either blocking or non-blocking, based on the defined strategy/pipeline.
+Even when used non-blockingly, it unnecessarily consumes memory that can't be reclaimed by the garbage collector.

 ✅ DO

-Use appropriate tool to schedule recurring jobs like *Quartz.Net*, *Hangfire* or similar.
+Use a suitable tool to schedule recurring tasks, such as *Quartz.Net*, *Hangfire*, or others.

 **Reasoning**:

-- Polly was never design to support this use case rather than its main aim is to help you overcome **short** transient failures.
+- Polly was not designed to support this scenario; its primary purpose is to help manage **brief** transient failures.
-- Dedicated job scheduler tools are more efficient (in terms of memory) and can be configured to withstand machine failure by utilizing persistence storage.
+- Specialized job scheduling tools are more memory-efficient and can be set up to withstand machine failures by using persistent storage.

 ### 3 - Combining multiple sleep duration strategies

 ❌ DON'T

-Mix the ever increasing values with constant ones
+Mix increasing values with constant ones:

 <!-- snippet: retry-anti-pattern-3 -->
 ```cs